KunkelAlexander/kunkelalexander.github.io/_posts/2025-09-28-computers-learning-bomberman-deep-q.md

 In total, the network has roughly 100k parameters, with about 60% in the convolutional layers and 40% in the fully connected layers.</figcaption>
 </figure>

+I also tried flattening the output of the third convolution directly into a linear array with 64 × 9 × 9 elements.
+Feeding this into the fully connected layer did work, but it resulted in a layer with over ~600k parameters.
+The network then showed poor generalisation: it played well against other agents but completely failed in unseen environments such as the coin-heaven scenario (with only coins and no enemies or crates).

+Introducing the pooling layer fixed this issue by both improving generalisation and balancing the number of parameters between the convolutional and fully connected layers.
+Reducing the number of filters in the convolutional layers led to worse performance, so I consider 64 filters the minimum required for this task.

 ### The training process